PeterCamilleri/CX16/docs/vm_shampoo.md

 Choosing the slowest options we get 40 clock cycles (24+11+2+3).
 This then yields 200,000 virtual machine instructions per second.
 This is _not_ the lower limit.
-Recall that the execute phase is a _nop_. things can get much slower when real work is to be done.
+Recall that the execute phase is a _nop_.
+Things can get much slower when real work is to be done.

 It is valuable to realize that this is still pretty quick by 8-bit standards.